izumisu/blog/index.md

 1. Simple.
 No comment function, even no picture, just words.
 2. Centralized.
 The tools that I use to write blog could be used to do other jobs, such as writing code or something else.
 3. Edit-friendly.
-The editor must be one of the tools I'm familiar with.
+The editor must be one of the tools I\'m familiar with.
 4. Easy-operate.
 Could work with git, and easy to upload my cloud virtual host.

 ### Scrolling addiction